What is online banking?

 Traditional banking hours aren’t always convenient, but with online banking, you can access your bank accounts and bank services wherever there’s internet – on your computer or mobile device – any time.

 You can also reach customer service by phone – in many cases, 24 hours a day, seven days a week.

 Already a Chime customer?
 Here’s how to contact Chime customer service on your own time.

 Quick and convenient transactions

-When it comes to easily depositing or transferring money, online banks have traditional banks beat.
-You can transfer money from another checking account or savings account to your online bank and deposit checks using an app, eliminating the need to find and get to an ATM.
-A 2018 Bain and Company survey of retail banking customers found traditional banks lagged behind direct banks in the areas that mattered to customers most, including the quality of the banking experience and the speed and simplicity of transactions.
+When it comes to conveniently depositing or transferring money, internet banks have traditional banks beat.
+You can easily transfer money from another checking account or savings account to your online bank and deposit checks using an app, eliminating the need to find an ATM.

 No physical branches